javalent/admonitions/README.md

 ## Todo

--   Add the ability to collapse the admonition
+-   [x] Add the ability to collapse the admonition
--   Custom admonitions
+-   [ ] Custom admonitions
--   Settings tab to customize icon and color of included admonitions
+-   [ ] Settings tab to customize icon and color of all admonitions
--   Longterm - ability to render markdown inside an admonition
+-   [ ] Longterm - ability to render markdown inside an admonition

 ## Installation